SulphurJag/yellowcake/content/pages/contact.md

 slug: contact
 title: Let's Crack This!
 featuredImage: 'https://ucarecdn.com/8bde25cf-5efb-4a4e-8a31-365cf5ed5124/'
-subtitle: We are ready to pull all-nighters for your brand.
+subtitle: We are always  to pull all-nighters for your brand.
 address: 'Dhaka, Bangladesh '
 phone: 01819280579
 email: sulphurjag@gmail.com